loopbackio/loopback-next/docs/site/migration/models/mixins.md

 Then,

-- import the `addCategoryPropertyMixin` mixin
+- import the `AddCategoryPropertyMixin` mixin
 - declare a class `Note` which extends the class returned from the mixin function that takes in the `TempNote` superclass an input
 - add the `export` directive and the **@model()** decorator to the `Note` class